ali-gh-dev/english-dictionary-python/README.md

 # english-dictionary-python

-this little program is useful for language learners this is a personal english dictionary it runs in terminal
+this little program is useful for language learners , this is a personal english dictionary , it runs in terminal

 you can :
 - add new words
 - search among words that you wrote earlier
+- your words will save in json format

 enjoy :)